 Under your Public Rooms, there are Team Rooms:

-Team Rooms are in essence private rooms where any database user can chat with any other database user.
-Just click your desired Team member's name and you'll see a chat room where you can type your direct message to them:
+Team Rooms are in essence private rooms where any database user can talk with any other database user.
+Just click your desired Team member's name and you'll see a room where you can type your direct message to them:

-If you've had previous chats with them, those will be displayed here, just as in other chat applications with which you're probably familiar.
+If you've had previous conversations with them, those will be displayed here, just as in other applications with which you're probably familiar.

 If we go back to the main Speak pane and look at Team Rooms, you can also see that users who are online will display the word "Active" in green beneath their name as well as a green icon to their right: